uwacyber/cits3006/cits3006-labs/lab-3-reverse-engineering.md

 ```
 objdump -d free_bitcoin
 ```

+{% hint style="warning" %}
+Apple Silicon users, use llvm-objdump instead.

+For the srand_test function, the instruction will look different due to being on a different architecture.
+However, you can still find key information from the assembly code.
+{% endhint %}

 Ignoring the included functions from libraries, we find that the malware has the functions `main`, `encrypt_file`, `decrypt_file` and `gen_key`.
 Let us take a closer look at the `gen_key` function since this is most likely where the key is created to be used for encryption.
 Below is the assembly code of this function.